RohanNero/UnoRe-RWA/NOTES.md

 ### TO DO

+0. Figure out how to handle user STBT deposit/withdrawals
 1. implement the updated vault logic for reward calculation
 2. rename `claim` to `unstake` and implement a `claim` function to get rewards without withdrawing stablecoins
 3. test the new logic on mainnet fork